-We have reported evidence that NCP production SAZ and PFZ is subject to limitation by light and iron.
-NCP was correlated to dFe concentrations and, for shallower mixed layers (<50 m), to phytoplankton variable fluorescence, which has been shown to reflect physiological iron limitation stress in the Southern Ocean.
-Our results show that the dependence of NCP on iron under the "mass island effect" setting (Blain et al., 2007; Pollard et al., 2009) is also prevalent in the open ocean regions of the Southern Ocean.
+We have reported evidence that NCP production in the SAZ and PFZ is subject to limitation by light and iron.
+NCP was correlated to dissolved Fe concentrations and, for shallower mixed layers (<50 m), to phytoplankton variable fluorescence, which has been shown to reflect physiological iron limitation stress in the Southern Ocean.
+Our results suggest a dependence of NCP on iron in the open ocean regions of the Southern Ocean, similar to the one observed under the "mass island effect" (Blain et al., 2007; Pollard et al., 2009).
+Our results should however be interpreted with caution.
+First, the strong correlation between NCP and dissolved Fe may be difficult to interpret because of the correlation of dissolved Fe to MLD and because the concentration of a limiting nutrient can be a poor predictor of its availability.
+The correlation of NCP to F_v/F_m is a more reliable predictor of the influence of iron limitation on carbon fluxes out of the mixed layer.
+The latter relationship will benefit from more extensive studies.
 At stations with deeper mixed layers, NCP was low, regardless of the phytoplankton's iron sufficiency, consistent with light limitation of NCP, most likely through a direct influence on primary production.
-Climate change models predict shifts in atmospheric and oceanic circulation dynamics (Thompson, 2002; Fyfe and Saenko, 2006; Cai and Cowan, 2007).
+Climate change models predict shifts in atmospheric and oceanic circulation dynamics (Fyfe and Saenko, 2006; Thompson, 2002; Cai and Cowan, 2007).
 Such changes will impact light and iron supply and availability in the Southern Ocean and potentially the strength of the biological pump.
 Further studies of carbon export production from the surface ocean and of the fate of the exported carbon are essential if the role of this region in future carbon budgets is to be adequately predicted.